Jasper-27/JBot/README.md

 - Add an update feature (Can run a command and it will get itself from GitHub)
 - Kick user using using a command (The basics are there but it needs fixing)
 - Black list feature: Add a user to a blacklist if they spam (as well as block)
+- instead of fortune, it would be cool if the user could add quotes to a list.

 ### Issues